 "This is Grant Mazzy for CSLY Radio Nowhere. ...And I'm still here, you cocksuckers."

-The mindset of the entire cast of heroes in The Lord of the Rings.
+- The mindset of the entire cast of heroes.
 Of course, Plan A is that Frodo destroys the One Ring, but everyone is well aware that the chances of this being successful are slim.

 Turin: Though mortal men have little life beside the span of the Elves, they would rather spend it in battle then fly or submit... though Morgoth slay the doer he cannot make the deed not have been.